-CFDR invites you to consider submitting a proposal for the 2013 regular and new researcher grant competition.
-The Call for Letters of Intent is now closed.
-Those invited to submit full proposals will be required to submit them by March 1, 2013.
+The Call for Letters of Intent is now Closed.
+Those invited to submit full proposals will be required to submit them by February 28, 2014.

 Regular Grant Competition